bitbonsai/facyBox/README.markdown

  - Locally testable (does not require you to host a server just to try locally)
  - Gallery mode available
  - Useable as modal dialog (additional mode that does not allow users to dismiss the box)
- - Clean seperation between JS/CSS (no images/styles inside JS)
+ - Clean separation between JS/CSS (no images/styles inside JS)
- - Seperate centralize method to re-center the facybox externally
+ - Separate centralize method to re-center the facybox externally
  - No need to edit CSS (paths are set to images/facybox instead of /facybox)
  - afterClose event is fired

 Installation
 ============
-Download and unpack (use download button above), images go into /images/facybox , if not you can overwrite them in css.
+Download and unpack (use download button above).
+Images go into /images/facybox or you can overwrite them in facybox_urls.css.

 Options
 =======